dorneanu/smalisca/README.rst

     $ ./smalisca.py analyzer -i results.sqlite -f sqlite -c cmd.txt
     ...

-  Have a loot at the :ref:`analysis page <page-analysis>` for more information.
+  Have a loot at the `analysis page <http://smalisca.readthedocs.org/en/latest/analysis.html>`_ for more information.